orsinium-labs/cirque-pinnacle/README.md

 # glidepoint

-Rust crate for working with Cirque Pinnacle Glidepoint touchpads.
+Rust crate for working with Cirque Pinnacle Glidepoint touchpads on embedded systems.

 Features: